Bounds for variables with few occurrences in conjunctive normal forms: Full subsumption resolution / extension

-Part \ref{lem:aux2subsumpR3ab} of Lemma \ref{lem:aux2subsumpR} handles a subtle source for errors: One could easily think that for $F' \in \Musat$ a strict full subsumption extension yields another $F \in \Musat$, but this is not so, as there are three possible cases to be considered here, illustrated by the following examples:
+Part \ref{lem:aux2subsumpR3ab} of Lemma \ref{lem:aux2subsumpR} handles a subtle source for errors: One could easily think that for $F' \in \Musat$ a strict full subsumption extension always yields another $F \in \Musat$, but this is not so, as there are three possible cases to be considered here:

 \begin{examp} Consider $F := \set{\set{v,a},\set{\ol{v},a},\set{\ol{v}},\set{v,\ol{a}}}$.
 So $F \tsubresk{1} F'$ for $F' := \set{\set{a},\set{\ol{v}},\set{v,\ol{a}}}$.
 We have $F' \in \Musat$, but $F \notin \Musat$, and indeed $\saturate(F',R,v) = \set{\set{a,v},\set{\ol{v}},\set{v,\ol{a}}}$ is a partial saturation of $F'$ (while $\saturate(F',R,\ol{v})$ isn't one).